accidental-green/validator-install/README.md

 # Ethereum Validator - Automated Setup
 Install and configure an Ethereum Validator (mainnet/testnet) in 1 click, as opposed to hours normally spent on manual configuration.

+Now updated to include multiple clients (geth, besu, nethermind, teku, nimbus, lighthouse, prysm)

 # Summary
 Python script that simplifies and automates the installation and configuration of the Ethereum validator node.

-It's based on [Somer Esat's - Lighthouse/Geth](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) guide and uses a single Python script to automate the setup process.
+It's based on [Somer Esat's - Lighthouse/Geth](https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-lighthouse-773f5d982e03) guide and has been expanded to include multple execution and consensus engines with a single Python script to automate the setup process.

 **Important Note:** This script does not generate any security-related items such as validator keystore, deposit data, or mnemonic.
 It simply prepares the node for staking by installing the binaries, creating users, writing service files, etc.

-After running the script, Geth and Ligthouse will be installed and fully configured to begin syncing.
+After running the script, Geth and Ligthouse (or whichever clients you choose) will be installed and fully configured to begin syncing.

 If you want to run a full validator, you'll also need import an existing keystore or generate new keystores to run the validator.